Rodney McGruder: Los Angeles Clippers (2019–2020)

 On April 9, 2019, McGruder was claimed off waivers by the Los Angeles Clippers.

-Detroit Pistons (2020–present)
+Detroit Pistons (2020–2023)

 On November 19, 2020, McGruder was traded to the Detroit Pistons in a three-team trade that sent Justin Patton and Luke Kennard to the Clippers.

 On August 6, 2021, McGruder was waived by the Pistons.
-On August 11, 2021, McGruder was re-signed by the Pistons.
+On August 11, however, he re-signed with the Pistons.

 On January 10, 2022, McGruder was traded along with a 2022 second-round draft pick via the Brooklyn Nets to the Denver Nuggets in exchange for Bol Bol.
 However, the trade was voided on January 13, 2022, after Bol failed his physical, leading to McGruder returning to the Pistons.

-He was re-signed by the Detroit Pistons on August 1, 2022.
+On August 1, 2022, McGruder re-signed with the Pistons.

+On September 28, 2023, McGruder signed with the Golden State Warriors, but was waived on October 20.

+Olimpia Milano (2024)

+On January 10, 2024, McGruder signed with EA7 Emporio Armani Milan of the Lega Basket Serie A and the EuroLeague.
+On March 13, 2024, he parted ways with the Italian powerhouse due to a personal matter overseas.
+In 7 EuroLeague games, he averaged 7.6 points and 2.6 rebounds in 18 minutes per contest.

+Reyer Venezia (2024–present)

+On October 4, 2024, he signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).